skarred14/draconifors/README.md

         - [x] Docker build process clean-up
         - [x] Run setup and compile as a part of watch process
         - [x] Update readme for adding new circuits
-        - [ ] Add routes for proof generation
+        - [x] Add routes for proof generation
+        - [x] Add routes for verifier contract generation
     - [ ] Compares Poseidon hash to SHA256 used in Radish now (number of constraints and gas gos)
         - [x] Explanation doc of Poseidon hash
         - [x] Number of R1CS comparison